 Some high-end models have 10-core processors, with clock speeds up to 5.2Ghz.
 However, if you’re just going to perform general tasks, like streaming and word processing, a dual or quad-core with 2.9GHz to 4.3GHz should be sufficient.

 • GPU for gaming.
-You’ll want a powerful Graphics Processing Unit, or GPU, if you’re looking for a desktop that excels at gaming, video production, or anything related to graphics.
+You’ll want a powerful graphics processing unit, or GPU, if you’re looking for a desktop that excels at gaming, video production or anything related to graphics-intensive use.

 There are two types of GPU cards — integrated and discrete.
 Integrated graphics cards are embedded within the CPU, and are usually less powerful than discrete.
 Discrete, or dedicated graphics cards, are mounted on their own circuit board and have their own memory and cooling fan.